Thymus Cancer: Symptoms

 Lightheadedness or dizziness

 Some people with thymus tumors develop paraneoplastic syndromes.
 These are conditions related to cancer.
-However, they are not caused by the growth of the tumor itself.
+But they are not caused by the growth of the tumor itself.
 Many people with thymus tumors develop autoimmune diseases.
 These may be the first sign of the tumor.
-The most common examples include the following.
+The most common examples include those listed below.

 This is an autoimmune disease that can cause severe muscle weakness.
 The areas affected most often are your eyes, neck, throat, and chest.
 This can cause blurred or double vision.
-It can also cause you to have trouble keeping the eyes open or looking upwards.
+It can also cause you to have trouble keeping your eyes open or looking upwards.
 It may also lead to trouble swallowing and breathing.
 You may also have serious fatigue that gets worse as the day goes on.
-About 30 to 65% of people with thymus tumors also have myasthenia gravis.
+About 3 in 10 to 13 in 20 people with thymus tumors also have myasthenia gravis.
 But most people with myasthenia gravis don’t have a thymus tumor.

 Red cell aplasia

 In this condition, your bone marrow does not make enough red blood cells.
 Red blood cells carry oxygen from your lungs to other body tissues.
 When your body doesn't make enough red blood cells, you have a low red blood cell count.
 This is called anemia.
 Anemia may cause weakness, dizziness, shortness of breath, and fatigue.
-About 5 percent of people with thymus tumors have this.
+About 1 in 20 people with thymus tumors have this.

 This is when your body does not make enough infection-fighting antibodies.
 These are called gamma globulins.
 This can make you more likely to get infections.
-About 5 to 10 percent of people with hypogammaglobulinemia also have thymus tumors.
+About 1 in 20 to 1 in 10 people with hypogammaglobulinemia also have thymus tumors.

 When to see your healthcare provider